epsbLogo

 W.P.
 Wagner students are encouraged to strive for personal excellence, a goal supported through a tradition of exceptional academic programming and a wide array of complementary courses.
 W.P Wagner is a caring and innovative high school.
 Student achievement and safety are top priorities, and students are also encouraged to pursue a healthy, well-rounded school experience.

 Through our programming in academics, the arts, athletics and more, we strive to prepare all students for post-secondary studies, the world of work and any other pursuits that may interest them.
-Our enrichment programs include STEM, Advanced Placement, AP Capstone, Robotics and Engineering, and the Campus EPSB Cosmetology Program —all of which are designed to enable students to explore new possibilities and pursue their passions.
+Our enrichment programs include STEM, Advanced Placement, AP Capstone, Robotics and Engineering, and the Career Cosmetology Program —all of which are designed to enable students to explore new possibilities and pursue their passions.

 Our student-driven extracurricular programs include Student Senate, Connect Crew, intramurals and school clubs and teams, which further enhance the school experience.
 We are also proud to offer the Interactions Program, which provides programming for students with Autism Spectrum Disorder and reflects the inclusive and integrated nature of our school.